 Serious and Complex Crime Investigator (Integrated Degree) Apprenticeship - Level 6

-The broad purpose of the role is to conduct serious and complex investigations.
-Apprentices will dynamically conduct investigations through research, analysis and planning to carry out operational activity.
+The broad purpose of the occupation is to conduct serious and complex investigations.
+They will dynamically conduct investigations through research, analysis and planning to carry out operational activity.
+Typically this is a non-emergency response function.

 Location